Tropical Lagrangian multi-sections and toric vector bundles

 \section{Abstract}

 We introduce the notion of tropical Lagrangian multi-sections over a fan and study its relation with toric vector bundles.
 We also introduce a ``SYZ-type" construction for toric vector bundles which gives a reinterpretation of Kaneyama's linear algebra data.
-In dimension 2, such ``mirror-symmetric" approach provides us a pure combinatorial condition for checking which rank 2 tropical Lagrangian multi-section arises from toric vector bundles.
+In dimension 2, this ``mirror-symmetric" approach provides us a pure combinatorial condition for checking which rank 2 tropical Lagrangian multi-sections arise from toric vector bundles.